-In my work as an integrative trauma healing practitioner, I consider diet and nutrition as the most important components of restoring balance and optimal vitality to the body, mind, and spirit.
+If you've been microdosing for a while and aren't sure if you're receiving the full spectrum of the benefits, you might be lacking essential nutrients that support optimal absorption and results.
+This is especially true if you're microdosing to improve mental health and cognitive performance.
+In my work as an integrative mental health practitioner, I consider diet and nutrition as the most important components of restoring balance and optimal vitality to the body, mind, and spirit.

 While there is no singular supplemental regimen suitable for everyone, the addition of the following nutrients to your diet is a great starting point: